mbraak/django-file-form/README.md

 * Supports single and multiple file upload.
 * Supports edition of uploaded files.
 * Supports upload directly to AWS S3 compatible storages.
+* Supports frontend events for the addition and removal of files.
+* Supports addition of arbitrary file meta data and related widgets.

 The project is hosted on [github](https://github.com/mbraak/django-file-form).